simard-landscape-lab/rabasar/notebooks/readme.md

   ```
   {
-    "sensor": "alos1",
+    "sensor": "uavsar",
     "site": "waxlake",
     "regularizer": "bm3d",
-    "spatial_weight": 0.05,
+    "spatial_weight": 0.1,
-    "temporal_average_spatial_weight": 0.005,
+    "temporal_average_spatial_weight": 0.03,
-    "ratio_weight": 0.05
+    "ratio_weight": 0.1
   }
   ```

 ### Remarks about BM3D

 The `bm3d` regularizer is quite complex and thus required many more computational resources.
 In the notebooks, we only apply the RABASAR with the `bm3d` regularizer to a `1000 x 1000` box otherwise such an application would likely require days to run using the current implementation.
-Moreover, we also note the weights across the different despeckling tasks (despeckling the ratio image vs. the temporally averaged reference) is also different.
-We suspect that `bm3d` is more sensitive to smoothness in the image that is de-speckled than `tv`.
-Fortunately, we were able to use the same parameters for both ALOS-1 and for UAVSAR.
+Moreover, we also note the weights across the different despeckling tasks (e.g. despeckling the ratio image and the temporally averaged reference had different weights).
+We suspect that `bm3d` is more sensitive to noise signatures than `tv`.
+Moreover, we used different parameters for ALOS-1 and for UAVSAR.